On View: June 17–August 22, 2021

 Artists play a crucial role in our society and, historically through to the present moment, have been at the forefront of change.
 Their creativity, resourcefulness, and vision offer nuanced perspectives on our current and future worlds.
 Resilient and inventive, artists help us to reimagine what we might not see clearly.
 Especially in times of crisis, an artist’s work can be a catalyst for personal and collective transformation.

 Resourcefulness and resources are critical tools in responding to seismic changes in our world and directly inform an artist’s creative process.
-From newly acquired supplies to salvaged materials to found objects as well as techniques, styles, and imagery, artists have many and varied choices.
-Beyond these tangibles, lived experiences are an intrinsic, intangible resource at their ready disposal.
+From newly acquired supplies to salvaged materials to found objects, as well as techniques, styles, and imagery, artists have many and varied choices.
+Beyond these tangibles, lived experiences are an intrinsic, intangible, ever-present resource.

-From the perspective of pandemic quarantine, economic distress, and the collective reckoning with this county’s racist and violent history, how does a drastic shift in the world influence the accessibility of these resources and impact artists’ perspectives?
+From the pandemic’s quarantine and economic distress to the collective reckoning with this country’s racist and violent history, how does a drastic shift in the world influence the accessibility to resources and have an impact on artists?

 New Jersey Arts Annual

 The New Jersey Arts Annual is a unique series of exhibitions highlighting the State’s visual and performing artists.
+It is open to any artist currently living or working in New Jersey.
 In partnership with major museums around the state, one exhibition takes place each year, alternating between host institutions.
-These exhibitions are open to any artist currently living or working in New Jersey.

 The Arts Annual series is sponsored by the New Jersey State Council on the Arts, a partner agency of the National Endowment of the Arts.